 - 1997-1998: Pius Thicknesse (under the Imperius Curse and controlled by Death Eaters throughout his tenure)

-- 1998-present: Kingsley Shacklebolt (ushered in a new era of accountability for the Ministry)
+- 1998-unknown: Kingsley Shacklebolt (ushered in a new era of accountability for the Ministry)

 An ugly portrait of the first Minister for Magic, Ulick Gamp, is stuck - magically and permanently - to a wall in the Muggle Prime Minister's office and acts as a messenger between the two leaders (HBP1).